Homebrew/homebrew-cask/CONTRIBUTING.md

 4: Switch to a new branch (ie. `new-feature`), and work from there: `git checkout -b new-feature`.

+5: Prevent automatic switching of git branches by setting the `HOMEBREW_DEVELOPER` variable: `export HOMEBREW_DEVELOPER=1`

 ## Adding a Cask